grayodesa/terminal42/wp-content/plugins/pixelyoursite/readme.txt

 = PixelYourSite 2.2.4 =

-* Fixig a few back*end errors and conflicts
+* Fixed a few back*end errors and conflicts

 * Adding new currencies